-Instead of relying on outdated, you can engage in light-hearted debates, casual conversations, or a live quiz that can be highly fun, creative, and competitive and easily created using in just a matter of minutes.
+Instead of relying on outdated, you can engage in light-hearted debates, casual conversations, or a live quiz that can be highly fun, creative, competitive and easily created in just a matter of minutes.
 So, why not try something new?

 5/ Create a space for collaboration

 A team meeting is a valuable opportunity to discuss and make decisions as a group.
 Instead of trying to come up with new ideas on the spot, team members should bring their prepared reports, ideas, and perspectives to the table.
 This way, the team can work together to arrive at a well-thought-out and sound final decision.

 The team might then consider conducting a live survey of the ideas discussed and gathering real-time feedback through live polls with multiple-choice or open-ended questions from AhaSlides.

 By using a unique QR code or link, team members can instantly access and provide their input, and results will be displayed directly on the screen.
 This helps to avoid wasting time and ensures that all ideas are captured fairly.

 6/ Keep your team engaged

 Do not give your attendees the opportunity to distract by keeping them engaged during the meeting.
 You can organize an “online roundtable” where everyone can participate and contribute.
 With shy people?
 Don’t worry.
 Anonymous Q&A will solve this problem.

 Also, don’t forget to allow some room for spontaneity.
 Because a healthy and active meeting is an ideal place for new solutions and innovations to emerge.
 Breaking the sluggish and stressful atmosphere by encouraging participants to think creatively with Word Cloud will be an interesting and effective activity.
 Try and see.